Stream Composer

 Concepts

-Layers (left)
+Layers panel (left)

 Lists every overlay.
 Each row has: